aadennis/PowerShell/MusicTheory/SpeechFilesInMp3Format/readme.md

 Practising guitar fretboard memorization, using audio files.
 =======
-***Before reading this, please play one of the files, to give you some context.
+***Before reading this, please play one of the files in this folder, to give you some context.
 For example 10SecPause.3Strings.20Notes.JoannaVoice.mp3***

-This is a collection of audio files, which ask you to find notes on a string, with a pause to give you time to find the note.
+This is a collection of audio files, which prompt you to find notes on a string of a guitar, with a pause to give you time to find the note.
 The name of the file tells you more about its content.
 As an example, the name of this file...
 `10SecPause.3Strings.20Notes.JoannaVoice.mp3`